Our faith finds its deepest truth as we work together to bring healing to a hurting world.

 - Week of Compassion

 At New Beginnings, we recognize this work is a daily spiritual practice, responding to God’s call to love as Jesus loved.
-We live out this commitment in several ways.

 - Community conversations

-- Government leaders
+- Advocacy with government leaders

-- Participation in community-organized events
+- Participation in community events

 - Short-term community projects